-- Base metals means a non precious metal that is either common or more chemically active, or both common and chemically active and includes iron, copper, nickel, aluminum, lead, zinc, tin, magnesium, cobalt, manganese, titanium, scandium, vanadium and chromium - b) Energy Minerals means a naturally occurring substance in the earth's crust used as a source of energy and includes coal, uranium and any other minerals used to generate energy but does not include petroleum - Gemstones these are nonmetallic substances used in jewelry and they include amethyst, aquamarine, beryl, corundum, diamond, emerald, garnet, ruby, sapphire, topaz, tourmaline and any other nonmetallic substance, be in g.
+- a) Base metals means a non-precious metal that is either common or more chemically active, or both common and chemically active and includes iron, copper, nickel, aluminum, lead, zinc, tin, magnesium, cobalt, manganese, titanium, scandium, vanadium and chromium. - b) Energy Minerals means a naturally occurring substance in the earth's crust used as a source of energy and includes coal, uranium and any other minerals used to generate energy but does not include petroleum. - c) Gemstones these are non-metallic substances used in jewellery and they include amethyst, aquamarine, beryl, corundum, diamond, emerald, garnet, ruby, sapphire, topaz, tourmaline and any other non metallic substance, being a substance used in the manufacture of jewellery that the Minister by statutory instrument declares to be a gemstone. - d) Industrial Minerals these are rocks or minerals other than gemstones, base metals, energy minerals or precious metals used in their natural state or after physical or chemical transformation and includes but is not limited to barites, dolomite, feldspar, fluorspar, graphite, gypsum, ironstone, when used as a fluxing agent kyanite, limestone, phyllite, magnesite, mica, nitrate, phosphate, pyrophyllite, salt, sands, clay, talc, laterite, gravel and any other mineral classified as an industrial mineral by statutory order.